benrlodge/isotopeSearchFilter/README.md

 ### Contributions:

-PRs and feature requests are encouraged.
+PRs and feature requests are welcomed.
 If you wish to contribute please make updates in the coffee file.